 She has successfully represented employers in numerous jury trials in federal court in employment discrimination cases and has litigated employment claims in over 25 states.
 She regularly works with foreign counsel on executive terminations overseas and has testified for employers on the adequacy of workplace investigation procedures.

-Diane has been recognized in The Best Lawyers in America® for Management Employment Law, Management Labor Law, and Labor and Employment Litigation in 2019 and the 11 years immediately preceding.
-She was also recognized in 2009, and most recently in 2018 and the seven years immediately preceding, as a Georgia "Super Lawyer" in Labor and Employment Law by Super Lawyers magazine.
+Diane has been recognized in The Best Lawyers in America® for Management Employment Law, Management Labor Law, and Labor and Employment Litigation in 2021 and the 13 years immediately preceding.
+She was also recognized in 2009, and most recently in 2020 and the nine years immediately preceding, as a Georgia "Super Lawyer" in Labor and Employment Law by Super Lawyers magazine.
 In 2009, Diane was named a "Woman of Excellence" by Business to Business magazine for her influential leadership and positive impact on the community.
-She has been named a Georgia "Legal Elite" by Georgia Trend magazine each year since 2009 and is listed in the 2018 edition and the nine immediately preceding annual editions of Chambers USA: America's Leading Lawyers for Business.
+She has been named a Georgia "Legal Elite" by Georgia Trend magazine each year since 2009 and is listed in the 2020 edition and the 11 immediately preceding annual editions of Chambers USA: America's Leading Lawyers for Business.
 Diane is AV® rated by Martindale-Hubbell.*

 *AV®, BV®, AV Preeminent®, and BV Distinguished® are registered certification marks of Reed Elsevier Properties Inc., used under in accordance with the Martindale-Hubbell certification procedures, standards, and policies.

 Represented a multinational beverage company in developing strategy and coordinating the work of foreign counsel for a global reduction in force affecting employees in more than 60 countries.